MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-cosmos-db.md

     }
 ```

-within the `entities` object you can create any entity with any name (as long as it is valid for GraphQL).
-The name `Book`, in this case, will be used to build the GraphQL type.
-Within the entity you have the `source` element that specifies which container contains the entity data.
-In our case it is `books`.
+within the `entities` object you can create any entity with any name (as long as it's valid for GraphQL).
+The name `Book`, in this case, this is used to build the GraphQL type.
+Within the entity, you have the `source` element that specifies which container contains the entity data.
+In our case, it's `books`.

 > **NOTE**: Entity names are case sensitive and they will be exposed via GraphQL as you have typed them.

 After that, you need to specify the permission for the exposed entity, so that you can be sure only those users making a request with the right claims will be able to access the entity and its data.
 In this getting started tutorial we're just allowing anyone, without the need to be authenticated, to perform all the CRUD operations to the `Book` entity.

-Once you have added the `Book` entity, the `entities` object of configuration file will look like the following:
+Once you've added the `Book` entity, the `entities` object of configuration file looks like the following:

 ```json
  "entities": {